-The National Flood Insurance Program was developed in 1968 in order to establish an insurance program as an alternative to disaster relief, to distribute responsibility for floodplain management to all levels of government and the private sector, to set a national standard for regulating new development and repairs following a disaster in floodplains, and to create a comprehensive floodplain map for the entire country.
-FEMA has created a Flood Insurance Rate Map (FIRM) of the entire State.
-The FIRM will show where your client's property lays within floodplain boundaries and flood zones, as well as showing the base flood elevation in flood hazard areas.
-Many areas of Vermont are currently having their FIRM maps updated after river courses shifted during Irene.
+The National Flood Insurance Program (NFIP) was developed in 1968 in order to establish an insurance program as an alternative to disaster relief, to distribute responsibility for floodplain management to all levels of government and the private sector, to set a national standard for regulating new development and repairs following a disaster in floodplains, and to create a comprehensive floodplain map for the entire country.7 FEMA has created a Flood Insurance Rate Map (FIRM) of the entire State of Vermont.
+The FIRM will show where the owners' property lays within floodplain boundaries and flood zones, as well as showing the base flood elevation in flood hazard areas.
+Many areas of Vermont had their FIRM maps updated after river courses shifted during Irene.

 Most communities in Vermont participate in the National Flood Insurance Program.
-By participating in the program, a community's residents are able to obtain flood insurance for their properties, but the community must also require residents to follow various floodplain management regulations, ordinances, and permitting schemes.
+By participating in the program, a community's property owners are able to obtain flood insurance for their properties, but the community must also require property owners to follow various floodplain management regulations, ordinances, and permitting schemes.
 See 44 CFR 59.22.
-The Stafford Act sets certain minimum criteria that must be satisfied for a community to be able to participate in NFIP, but most participating communities in Vermont have developed more stringent standards.
-Thus, to appropriately advise a client with a damaged home in a floodplain, the advocate must look into the locality's flood hazard regulations.
+The so-called Stafford Act sets certain minimum criteria that must be satisfied for a community to be able to participate in the NFIP, but many participating communities in Vermont have developed more stringent standards.
+Thus, in advising a client with a damaged property in a floodplain, the locality's flood hazard regulations are critical.
+Before a property owner begins repair on flood damage to their property, they must determine the location of their property on the FIRM map.
+The FIRM map provides the contours for the Special Flood Hazard Area (SFHA).
+The SFHA is the "floodplain," i.e., the area that is subject to a 1% probability of a certain level of flooding over the course of 100 years.
+It is an important number to know for determining where to elevate the lowest floor of a building, calculating flood insurance premiums, and determining if flood proofing is required.
+Within the SFHA, subzones are also delineated to demonstrate greater degrees of hazard.